johnmm/nltk-wiki/Porting-your-code-to-NLTK-3.0.md

-NLTK 3.0 incorporates a number of interface changes.
+NLTK 3.0 contains a number of interface changes.
 These are being incorporated into a new version of the [NLTK book](http://nltk.org/book3), updated for Python 3 and NLTK 3.

 Here are some changes you may need to make: